Southern giant petrel

 The southern giant petrel (Macronectes giganteus), also known as the Antarctic giant petrel, giant fulmar, stinker, and stinkpot, is a large seabird of the southern oceans.
 Its distribution overlaps broadly with the similar northern giant petrel, though it overall is centered slightly further south.
 Adults of the two species can be distinguished by the colour of their bill-tip: greenish in the southern and reddish in the northern.

 Taxonomy

 The southern giant petrel was formally described in 1789 by the German naturalist Johann Friedrich Gmelin.
 He placed it with all the other petrels in the genus Procellaria and coined the binomial name Procellaria gigantea.
 Gmelin cited the "giant petrel" that had been described and illustrated in 1785 by the English ornithologist John Latham in his A General Synopsis of Birds.

 The southern giant petrel is now placed with the northern giant petrel in the genus Macronectes that was introduced in 1905 by the American ornithologist Charles Wallace Richmond.
 The genus name Macronectes combines the Ancient Greek makros meaning "great" and nēktēs meaning "swimmer".
-The specific epithet giganteus is Latin and means "gigantic".
+The specific epithet giganteus is Latin, derived from Greek "gigas", and means "gigantic".
 The species is monotypic: no subspecies are recognised.